Effective Board Reporting

 What you’ll learn

-Avoiding common problems that plague board reporting
+Avoid common problems that plague board reporting

-Adapting to the needs of the board or decision maker
+Adapt to the needs of the board or decision maker

-Structuring both text and visuals to deliver essential information
+Structure both text and visuals to deliver essential information

-Building strong analysis
+Develop strong analysis

-Understanding how to cut non-essential content
+Understand how to cut non-essential content

-Drafting so board members can find information easily
+Organize slides or pages so board members can find information easily

 Drafting faster (and making the reviewers’ job faster too)

-Creating strong visuals
+Create strong visuals

-Translating specialized and technical content
+Translate specialized and technical content for a broader audience

-Prioritize and synthesize complex information
+Analyze, summarize, and prioritize complex information

 I spent all morning fielding calls, emails, and visits to my office saying how valuable this training was for us.